Skip navigation

 [edit] Career

-Educated at his local grammar school in Sandwich and Corpus Christi College, Oxford, Mennes went to sea and in 1620 saw action off Dominica fighting off Spanish warships.[1]
-In 1628 he was given command of the HMS Adventure and later he commanded the HMS Garland, HMS Red Lion, HMS Vanguard, HMS Convertine, HMS Nonsuch and HMS Victory.[1]
-In August 1641 he took Queen Henrietta Maria to safety in Hellevoetsluis in the Netherlands and was knighted by King Charles I for doing so and in July 1642 he refused to accept the parliamentary takeover of the fleet.[1]
+Educated at his local grammar school in Sandwich, and Corpus Christi College, Oxford, Mennes went to sea and in 1620 saw action off Dominica, fighting Spanish warships.[1]
+In 1628 he was given command of HMS Adventure and later of HMS Garland, HMS Red Lion, HMS Vanguard, Convertine, HMS Nonsuch and HMS Victory.[1]
+In August 1641 he took Queen Henrietta Maria to safety in Hellevoetsluis in the Netherlands and was knighted by King Charles I for doing so.
+In July 1642 he refused to accept the parliamentary takeover of the fleet.[1]

-In 1643, once the King had lost the Navy, he transferred to the Army and became a general of artillery and in 1644 he became Governor of North Wales.[1]
-In 1650 he left England to join the exciled Court abroad.[1]
-Then in November 1661, following the restoration of the monarchy, he was appointed Comptroller of the Navy.[1]
-Samuel Pepys described him as ill at ease in this role.[2]
-He died in London in 1671 while still in the post of Comptroller.[1]
+In 1643, once the King had lost the Navy, Mennes transferred to the Army and became a general of artillery and in 1644 he became Governor of North Wales.[1]
+In 1645 he was appointed Commander-in-Chief at the Downs until 1649.
+In 1650 he left England to join the exiled Court abroad.[1]

 [edit] Family